Is a Vulture a Mammal?

 Vultures often defecate on their legs, which helps cool them down in hot weather.
 Despite their unsavory reputation, vultures play an essential role in nature as efficient scavengers.

-ALSO READ: How Fast Can a Falcon Fall?
+ALSO READ: How Much Does a Falcon Cost?

 alert griffon vulture perched